Newsletter US Immigration Update March 2010

 - E-Verify Report – Remember when Congress and the President thought in 1986 that the new I-9 system would prevent undocumented immigrants from gaining employment in the U.S. Clearly, proponents of the I-9 system were wrong.
 These days, the government is promoting the “E-Verify” system which matches each job applicant’s information against the government’s databases.
 Now, a new reportwhich was submitted to the Department of Homeland Security finds that with regard to the employment of undocumented workers, E-Verify clears them for jobs 54% of the time.
 Why?
 Mostly because of identity theft.
 So, what’s next, mandatory fingerprinting of all workers in the U.S.?
 Watch out, the cure may be worse than the disease.

 - Immigration Forms and Filing Locations – Increasingly, the USCIS is centralizing the filing of applications for immigration benefits at lockboxes rather than at Service Centers.
 In addition, the agency has modified the following forms during February: the I-485, the I-360, the I-765, the I-102 and the I-824.
-We link to thenewly-revised forms and to the locations of the lockboxes from the USCIS website.

 - Immigration Videos – Over 80,000 persons have viewed one or more of our 29 videos regarding various immigration laws and procedures.
 In January, we posted three new videos online: Two concern how your family may benefit from the Child Status Protection Act.
 The other video explains how you may be eligible to obtain U.S. Citizenship through your parents and grandparents.
 One of our videos, “Green Cards through Marriage”, has been viewed over 28,000 times.
 We now feature this video in three languages: English, Spanish and Chinese.
 Obtain free information about various aspects of U.S. immigration laws and procedures by viewing our “how-to” immigration videos